grokthis/ucisc/docs/02_Syntax.md

 #### Comments

 There are two types of comments:
- - word comments begin with a '-' character and terminate at the next whitespace (e.g. `-comment <arg>`).
-I use a single '-' to visually separate the statement opcode from the rest of the line, but that is purely for visual readability and is optional.
+ - word comments begin with a "'" character and terminate at the next whitespace (e.g. `'comment <arg>`).
  - inline comments begin with a '/' character and terminate at the next '/' character (e.g.  `<arg>/comment/ <arg>`)
  - line comments are lines where the first non-whitespace character is '#'.